Key course information

 Core modules across the two years will give you a solid grounding in key aspects of the animal industry needed for further study or employment, while varied and exciting optional units will open your eyes to new interests, and allow you to discover and follow your passions.
 You’ll deepen your knowledge of animal behaviour, communication, feeding and nutrition, and reinforce this with units on the biological systems of animals.
 You’ll have the opportunity to deepen your knowledge with exciting topics like inheritance genetics, ecology and conservation.
 Meanwhile, modules such as breeding, husbandry, business management and retail will equip you with the industry knowledge to progress further in your career.

-• 4 GCSEs at grade A*-C including English, Maths and preferably Science or equivalent (or Merit or distinction in related subject at Level 2)
+• 4 GCSEs at grade 4-9 (A*-C) including English, Maths and preferably Science.
+Where there is no Science, a Merit or Distinction in a related subject at Level 2 is accepted.

 • Demonstrate a positive and responsible attitude towards working with animals.